 - 1. Perform a rough alignment as described earlier in this manual. - 2.
 Perform the daytime polar alignment routine using either a small telescope or a finder scope.
-The daytime routine is detailed in the Keypad Manual. - Perform one of the GTO Quick Star Drift Methods. - Use the Revised GTO Quick Star Drift Method if you have a finder scope or a small refractor that is mounted in adjustable guidescope rings. - Use the standard Quick Star Drift Method if you are using an instrument without adjustable rings.
+The daytime routine is detailed in the Keypad Manual. - 3.
+Perform one of the GTO Quick Star Drift Methods. - a) Use the Revised GTO Quick Star Drift Method if you have a finder scope or a small refractor that is mounted in adjustable guidescope rings.
+This method is found in the Keypad V. 4.17 Addendum. - b) Use the standard Quick Star Drift Method if you are using an instrument without adjustable rings.
 This method is also detailed in the Keypad Manual - 4.
 If needed, refine further with traditional drift alignment or software solutions using your main instrument.